hacker-fab/gitbook/standard-operating-procedures/patterning-sop-stepper-v2/README.md

 ![](<../../.gitbook/assets/image (6) (1).png>) ![](<../../.gitbook/assets/IMG\_6036 (1).jpg>)

-5. Push the projector back into place.
+5. LYFT and move the projector back into place.
 Ensure it is touching all four bolts.
+Be careful about not scratching the chip.

 <img src="../../.gitbook/assets/IMG_6039.jpg" alt="" data-size="original">